Alex Himelfarb: As university administrator

-In September 2009, Himelfarb was appointed as director of the Glendon School of Public and International Affairs, at York University, retiring from that position in 2014, when he was made director emeritus.
+In September 2009, Himelfarb was appointed as director of the Glendon School of Public and International Affairs, at Glendon College, York University, retiring from that position in 2014, when he was made director emeritus.

 Retirement years

 Himelfarb is the founding chair of the Canadian Alliance to End Homelessness, based at York University.
 The organization, which follows the highly successful American model, originated in 2000 and focusses on 10-year Plans to End Homelessness and Housing First approaches.
 He retired from this position in 2018.

 In 2016, Himelfarb was chair of the World Wildlife Fund Canada and of the Canadian Centre for Policy Alternatives (CCPA)'s Ontario Advisory Board.
-He chairs the Narwhal Board and the Steering Committee of CCPA (federal).
+He chaired the Narwhal Board and the Steering Committee of CCPA (federal, was on the board of the Atkinson Foundation and is currently on the advisory committee of Social Capital Partners and the coordinating committee of Pledge for Canada.